15

 Like they’d been interrupted mid fight and were just now picking up where they left off.

-And just like that, the noise returned.
+And then the noise returned.

-The families— those well meaning, overly dressed, tradition wrapped hurricanes—started pouring in again.
+The families, those well meaning, overly dressed, tradition wrapped hurricanes started pouring in again.

 One after another.

+Uncles with padded hugs and heavy cologne.
 Cousins I didn’t recognise handing over wrapped gifts with polite smiles and sly questions.

 Everyone had something to offer.